-Free alternatives to BrowserStack include open source and community tools like Selenium Grid, Playwright with local browsers, Cypress Dashboard (open source mode), and Ngrok for tunneling.
-While they save money, they require setup and ongoing maintenance compared to BrowserStack’s managed cloud.
+tldr: Free alternatives to BrowserStack include open source and community tools like Selenium Grid, Playwright with local browsers, Cypress Dashboard (open source mode), and Ngrok for tunneling.
+BrowserStack itself now offers permanent free tiers for Percy (5,000 screenshots/month) and Test Management.
+While free tools save money, they require setup and ongoing maintenance compared to BrowserStack's managed cloud.

 Introduction

-BrowserStack is known for its cloud platform that gives instant access to thousands of real devices and browsers.
+BrowserStack is known for its cloud platform that gives instant access to over 30,000 real devices and 3,500+ browsers.
 The trade-off is cost, since BrowserStack pricing can feel high for individuals, small startups, or open source projects.
 Many developers search for free alternatives to BrowserStack so they can still test across browsers and devices without paying for a subscription.
+If you are searching for a BrowserStack free alternative, this guide lists real options and shows when each one fits.

 1. Selenium Grid (open source) A classic option for setting up cross-browser testing locally or on your own servers.
 Selenium Grid lets you run tests on different browsers, but you need to manage infrastructure and updates yourself.